austinstudio/cdomkokao-fonts/README.md

 # cdomkokao-fonts

+## Why?
-My collection of favorite fonts and other helper scripts that I had a hard time collecting from other packages on npm.
+I needed a collection of my favorite fonts and other helper scripts that I had a hard time collecting from other packages on npm.
 =========

 ## What is Included?